Skiing Ability: (Level)

 Course material and the use of avalanche transceiver, probe and shovel.

-Advanced Avalanche Training for Professionals and Recreational Leaders
+Advanced Avalanche Training for Professionals & Recreational Leaders

 The Level 3 course provides course participants with an industry based framework to make decisions in avalanche terrain and to manage avalanche hazards common to avalanche control operations and winter guiding scenarios.
 Participants are required to form opinions, to take on leadership roles, and to utilized team members skills to assist in the process of forecasting avalanche hazard and snow stability and making appropriate terrain choices.
 Course goals also include evaluating each participant to the AIARE Level 3 standard.